stella-emu/stella/stella/README-GP2X.txt

 ------------------------------
 Known GP2X Performance Issues:
 ------------------------------
-Pitfall 2 runs slow due to extra hardware emulation.
-(Steve foresees this
-	being fixed in the future.)
+Pitfall2 runs slow due to extra hardware emulation.
+(Steve foresees this being fixed in the future.)
-Stella will crash when trying to run a PAL ROM.
-This is a limitation of the
-	GP2X as it cannot support resolutions higher than 320x240.
-We hope this will change with future kernel updates.

 ---------------------
 Installation to GP2X: